NAThompson/paraview_mwes/README.md

 ## What is the ecosystem?

-The set of programming tools built around Paraview to achieve scientific goals: VTK-m, ADIS, ADIOS.
+The set of programming tools built around Paraview to achieve scientific goals: VTK-m, Fides, ADIOS.

 ---